ZervioUK/docs/Database/Database Overview.md

 **2. Property Table**

-The property tables contains all the properties related to a specific organization these are entered when a user adds a lead or oppurtunity.
+The property tables contains all the properties related to a specific organization.
+These are entered when a user adds a lead or oppurtunity.
 Below is a sql statement to retrieve all properties for a specific company:

 ```sql
 SELECT p.formatted_address, o.name